All Episodes

 I think one of them has to be only if it's imminent danger on a chokehold, because that's the most sensitive part of the human anatomy.

-I can agree with that, but if a cop's life is in danger, all bets have to be off if he thinks there's a physical confrontation, and that's the only way that he can he can stop somebody from maybe killing him or her.
+I can agree with that, but if a cop's life is in danger, all bets have to be off if he thinks there's a physical confrontation and that's the only way that he can he can stop somebody from maybe killing him or her.

-Um, there has to be an understanding of the difficulty of that job.
+There has to be an understanding of the difficulty of that job.

-Um, I think again we get back to we need more training for these officers, and I go back to a third point that I've been making, other non-lethal options available to the police.
+And I go back to a third point that I've been making, other non-lethal options available to the police.

 I am not a big fan of that taser.